AdobeDocs/uxp-indesign/src/pages/plugins/concepts/manifest/index.md

 ### IconDefinition

-<p>Represents an icon used by the plugin.
+<p>Represents an icon used by the plugin or specific entry point.
 The icon may be used in the plugin list, toolbar, or other places.</p>
 <h4>Properties</h4>
 <table>
     <thead>